mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 Another feature used throughout this guide that needs further explanation is the `ggmap` funtion `get_stamenmap`.
 This function automatically retrieves a background map for you using a few arguments:

-* `bbox` - the bounding box which represents the decimal degrees longitude and latitude coordinates of the lower left and upper right area you wish to map.
+* **`bbox`** - the bounding box which represents the decimal degrees longitude and latitude coordinates of the lower left and upper right area you wish to map.
-* `maptype` - a name that indicates the style of map to use ([check here for options]https://rdrr.io/cran/ggmap/man/get_stamenmap.html).
+* **`maptype`** - a name that indicates the style of map to use ([check here for options]https://rdrr.io/cran/ggmap/man/get_stamenmap.html).
-* `zoom` - a variable denonting the detail or zoom level to be retrieved.
+* **`zoom`** - a variable denoting the detail or zoom level to be retrieved.
 Higher number give more detail but take longer to detail.

 With the `ggmap` package, these background maps can easily be incorporated into network graphics.